 Every 4 seconds a person is diagnosed with Alzheimer’s disease.
-Alzheimer’s is the most common cause of Dementia affecting over 40 million people worldwide and still, there is no particular care/treatment available for it.
-Alzheimer’s is associated with the slow progression of memory loss due to the impaired connection between the neurons over several years, especially in the geriatric group.
-Researchers have found that it takes a decade or more of brain-related issues before most people show signs and symptoms of Alzheimer’s disease.
+It is the most common cause of Dementia affecting over 40 million people worldwide and still, there is no particular care/treatment available for it.
+It is associated with the slow progression of memory loss due to the impaired connection between the neurons over several years, especially in the geriatric group.
+Researchers have found that it takes a decade or more of brain-related issues before most people show signs and symptoms of Alzheimer’s research.
 Scientists & researchers are working to find out some new biomarkers which will be accurate, measurable and reliable to detect AD at a very early stage.

 Diagnosis at an early stage: